SamyIOoOI/Hack-Quest/README.md

 2. Use your wits to solve hacking puzzles and progress through the story.
 3. If you're confused use the help command!
 (H)

+## Demo Video
+- The demo video is in the repository and can be accessed/downloaded here: https://github.com/SamyIOoOI/Hack-Quest/blob/main/DemoVideo.webm

 ## Requirements CLI
 - Python 3.7 or higher
 - Rich